tjwalkr3/ham-exam/README.md

 Features:
 - [ ] an additional resources page to give the user more study materials
-- [ ] A settings page where the user can set the current exam type (technician, general, and extra)

 ### Dec 3
 #### Estimates: